7 year warranty.

 Remember to keep your knees and body relaxed, and try not to lean off to one side.

-3. Not Using an Anti-fatigue Mat
+3. Not Using an Anti-Fatigue Mat

 Another mistake we see a lot of people making when using a standing desk is not using an anti-fatigue mat.